JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PAC-IMPLEMENTATION-PLAN.md

 Tasks:
 1. Copy stack structure to next environment.
 2. Populate environment-specific IDs and imported built-in groups.
-3. Re-run exporter and normalized inventory process in that environment.
+3. Re-run exporter and normalised inventory process in that environment.
 4. Start in report-only compliance mode.
 5. Promote to enforcement only after clean baseline is confirmed.